oVirt/ovirt-site/source/feature/networklabels.html.md

 For simplicity, we'd avoid introducing a 'label' entity.
 The label will be defined by:

-*   A new property 'labels' will be added to the network.
+*   A new property 'labels' will be added to the network: We start with a single label, and if needed we can extend label on network label to represent few labels.
 *   A new property 'labels' will be added to the host interface.
     -   Labelling are permitting only for interfaces or bonds (no vlans/bridge labelling allowed).